Coachella 2010 Sunday: Gorillaz, Pavement, and Thom Yorke close out the festival on high notes

 As I approached the main stage next, I met with a sea of upraised middle fingers.
 Disgruntled Muse fans feeling salty about Saturday night’s post?
 No, just B.o.B fans complying with the Atlanta rapper’s instructions to flip off the omnipresent enemies addressed in his “Haterz Everywhere.”
 Deep bass rumbled through the field.
 “I just feel separated from you,” B.o.B said before climbing down toward the crowd to sing his jubilant hook from T.I.’s “Top of the World”: “I used to dream, oh, oh, about the money and the cars and girls/But now I sing, oh, oh, because I’m sitting on top of the world.”
 And with the second-biggest single in the country for weeks on end, he is, isn’t he?
 Soon B.o.B picked up a guitar to show off his rock chops.
 He’s a decent axeman, but only a couple of songs from this part of his set (“Don’t Let Me Fall,” “Satellite”) were at all memorable.
 At last he played that aforementioned No. 2 smash, “Nothin’ on You.”
 The crowd crooned along with his sweet-natured lyrics, a reminder of the pop platform that this unusual new star now has.

-Karlheinz Stockhausen’s entire discography.
-Are you into it?”
-I would have been, actually, but of course Cox was just pulling our legs again.“Enjoy the rest of your day,” singer/guitarist Bradford Cox (pictured) deadpanned when Deerhunter encountered soundcheck issues over on the second stage.
+Image Credit: Karl Walter/Getty Images“Enjoy the rest of your day,” singer/guitarist Bradford Cox (pictured) deadpanned when Deerhunter encountered soundcheck issues over on the second stage.
 He and the rest of the band left, only to return a few minutes later and deliver a knock-out of a set despite intermittent technical difficulties.
 Cox’s spontaneity helped save the show more than once.
 When guitarist Lockett Pundt’s instrument couldn’t be heard properly, the frontman improvised a pretty good new Deerhunter song featuring the chorus “Coachella 2010” and off-color lyrics about unintended pregnancy over chords that recalled “Knockin’ on Heaven’s Door.”
 Shortly thereafter came “Never Stops,” from 2008’s masterful Microcastle.
 Reaching the line “Winter in my heart, it never stops,” Cox threw in, “not even when it’s 100 degrees outside.”
-Later, “Nothing Ever Happened” went whiplash-fast from pummeling bass riff to an extended Krautrock guitar outro – no jokes there, just an epic performance of an awesome tune.
-Before Deerhunter’s final number, Cox told a story about cover songs and Echo & the Bunnymen’s Friday night set, which brought him in a roundabout way to an announcement: “This is our song, but we’re going to end it with a medley of
+Later, “Nothing Ever Happened” went whiplash-fast from pummeling bass riff to an extended Krautrock guitar outro — no jokes there, just an epic performance of an awesome tune.
+Before Deerhunter’s final number, Cox told a story about cover songs and Echo & the Bunnymen’s Friday night set, which brought him in a roundabout way to an announcement: “This is our song, but we’re going to end it with a medley of Karlheinz Stockhausen‘s entire discography.
+Are you into it?”
+I would have been, actually, but of course Cox was just pulling our legs again.

 I had just a few minutes to see Spoon banging gloriously away on the main stage — “I Turn My Camera On,” “Don’t Make Me a Target,” “Writing in Reverse,” and “Who Makes Your Money,” the latter with Bradford Cox and a member of White Rabbits sitting in — before a scheduling dilemma presented itself.
 Both Phoenix and Sly Stone were set to play around 7 P.M.
 I opted to check out Sly in the first side tent.
 How often does one get the chance to see that troubled, reclusive genius perform?
 Unfortunately, it wasn’t to be.
 “The Sly Stone set has been postponed to a little bit later,” a man announced at 7.
 “A little” became a lot, and the funk architect didn’t show up until about four hours after his originally announced set time.
 By that point I was already far away at Gorillaz’ headlining set with a weak cell phone signal and so no way of knowing Stone had finally made it to Coachella.
 That might have been for the best: By all accounts, he gave a brief and embarrassing performance.